koppenkraker13/AoC/README.md

 # Advent of Code
 Here I post all my solutions for Advent of Code.

-### AoC-2021
-I made all the solutions in Java and I made the solutions till day 17.

-### AoC-2022
-I made (till now) all the solutions in Pyton.
+## 2021
+All solutions are done in Python.

+## 2022
+All solutions are done in Python.

+## 2023
+All solution are done in Python.